Congratulations on deciding to become an Australian Citizen.

-Under the Citizenship Act 1948, the Council conducts Citizenship Ceremonies on behalf of the Commonwealth Government.
+Under the Citizenship Act 1948, Council conducts citizenship ceremonies on behalf of the Commonwealth Government.

-Applicants who are unable to attend the ceremony on the nominated date should contact DIAC on 131 880.
+Hobsons Bay City Council hosts Australia citizenship ceremonies, however Council is unable to provide further information regarding the timing of each applicant's ceremony.
+Applicants who are unable to attend the ceremony on the nominated date should contact DIBP on 131 880.

-Applications for citizenship should be made to the DIAC by phoning 131 880 or visiting the department's website.
+Applications for citizenship should be made to DIBP by phoning 131 880 or visiting DIBP's website.

-Applicants are advised in writing by DIAC if their application has been successful.
+Applicants are advised in writing by DIBP if their application has been successful.

 Voting by new citizens